May 29, 2020

 As a freelance content writer, finding a gig can be a very cumbersome task, especially since the internet is filled with scams and underpaying gigs.

-In this article, we’ll outline a list of companies and job boards that give quality freelance writing opportunities across the USA and Canada.
-This is a comprehensive list of the job listing and job portals that either specifically cater to freelance content writers or have the flexibility to post requirements for freelance writers and are often focused on native English speakers only.
+Below we'll provide a comprehensive list of the job listing and job portals that either specifically cater to freelance content writers or have the flexibility to post requirements for freelance writers and are often focused on native English speakers only.

 Draft is a simple and easy to use service that connects freelance writers to companies through an Uber-like platform.
 As a freelance content writer, you’ll have the ability to claim or reject writing gigs and you’ll get assigned as a preferred writer to the clients who have rated your work very highly.
 This gives you the option to be the first one to claim the gigs that you are really good at.